Pelvic floor dysfunction is common amongst women and can lead to a variety of symptoms. Examples of pelvic floor dysfunction include:

 See below for some useful information that you may find helpful if you have an overactive or tight pelvic floor:

 Vaginal dryness can be a cause of pain during intercourse.
 If you haven’t already, trying a natural lubricant can sometimes reduce this discomfort.
 There are a number of different types of lubricant including water based, oil based and silicone based.
+Please check the manufacturers instructions as some lubrications are not compatible with latex, silicone and other products.
 If you have tried these and are still having pain with intercourse, this is something Physiotherapy may be able to support you with.

 Taking care of the vulval (genital area) skin is important - Care of Vulval Skin